cseeyangchen/cseeyangchen.github.io/_pages/about.md

 My research interest includes **Computer Vision**, **Human Action Recognition**, **Zero/Few-shot Learning** and **AI+Healthcare**.
 If you share similar interests or are open to discussing academic research, please feel free to email me at [csychen@std.uestc.edu.cn]().
 I believe this form of mutual learning will create new opportunities for interesting research, benefiting all of us.

 # 📖 Educations
-- *2021.09 - 2024.06 (now)*, M.Eng., University of Electronic Science and Technology of China, Chengdu, China (Supervisor: Prof. Ling Wang)
+- *2021.09 - 2024.06 (now)*, M.Eng., University of Electronic Science and Technology of China (电子科技大学), Chengdu, China (Supervisor: [Prof. Ling Wang](https://faculty.uestc.edu.cn/eewangling/zh_CN/index.htm))
-- *2018.09 - 2021.06*, B.B.A., University of Electronic Science and Technology of China, Chengdu, China
+- *2018.09 - 2021.06*, B.B.A., University of Electronic Science and Technology of China (电子科技大学), Chengdu, China
-- *2017.09 - 2021.06*, B.Sc., University of Electronic Science and Technology of China, Chengdu, China
+- *2017.09 - 2021.06*, B.Sc., University of Electronic Science and Technology of China (电子科技大学), Chengdu, China

 # 🔥 News
+- *2024.5*: &nbsp;🎉🎉 One paper has been accepted by [IEEE Transactions on Neural Systems and Rehabilitation Engineering (TNSRE)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7333)!
 - *2023.12*: &nbsp;🎉🎉 I am admitted to the Ph.D. program at Hong Kong Polytechnic University, under the supervision of [Prof. Jingcai Guo](https://jingcaiguo.github.io/).
 - *2023.10*: &nbsp;🎉🎉 One paper has been accepted by BIBM 2023!
 - *2023.10*: &nbsp;🎉🎉 One paper has been accepted by [Journal of Visual Communication and Image Representation (JVCIR)](https://www.sciencedirect.com/journal/journal-of-visual-communication-and-image-representation)!